Tyldar/epitech-api/README.md

 You can contribute and share your own components for a better EpitechAPI!

 ## Unit Tests
-The repository is tested by Travis-CI.
+The repository is tested by [Travis-CI](https://travis-ci.org/).
+See the build status [here](https://travis-ci.org/Raphy/epitech-api).